Deported NZ pastor Logan Robertson doesn't regret harassing Muslims

 Before his deportation the 31-year-old pastor was accused of verbally abusing a 65-year-old man and 15-year-old boy when he and a group of followers turned up uninvited to a Mosque in Kuraby, Brisbane.

-'Our country embraces free speech but doesn't tolerate hate speech and we don't tolerate people who are going to harass those people going about their business at a place of worship,' Mr Dutton said.
+"Our country embraces free speech but doesn't tolerate hate speech and we don't tolerate people who are going to harass those people going about their business at a place of worship," Dutton said.

-In the video entitled 'Goodbye Australia' Mr Robertson said he was not planning on fighting the deportation order.
+In the video entitled "Goodbye Australia" Robertson said he was not planning on fighting the deportation order.

 Who is Logan Robertson?